-Ш Religious leaders, local authorities, victims of violent extremism, and vulnerable, out-of-school youth 2022-2025 The FEJ consortium has concluded partnerships with the Ministry of Education, the Defense and Social Integration Committee (CDIs Mellassine), the Youth Home of Hrairia, the women's regional directorate of Ben Arous.
-Violent Extremism in Tunisia: Drivers Social factors such as feelings of marginalization, exclusion and difficulty in accessing social support systems contribute to the potential for radicalisation.
-Political factors such as lack of responsiveness of local authorities, perceived lack of governance, and limited trust in the government exacerbate the attraction of joining extremist groups.
-Unfavorable economic factors such as unemployment and lack of sustainable opportunities encourage youth without perspectives to engage in VE.
-38th On the Global Terrorism Index 2022, with 4 attacks and 5 deaths in 2021.
+Religious leaders, local authorities, victims of violent extremism, and vulnerable, out-of-school youth

+The FEJ consortium has concluded partnerships with the Ministry of Education, the Defense and Social Integration Committee (CDIS Naasen), the Youth Home of Hrairia, the women's regional directorate of Ben Arous.

-Current Programming: Systems Approach National: To date, formal state actors have had limited engagement with or responsibility for PVE programming.
+TUNISIA Current Programming: Systems Approach National: To date, formal state actors have had limited engagement with PVE programming.
 By increasing their understanding of PVE and their capabilities to plan activities and integrate PVE approaches into wider, sustainable networks of experienced multi-sectoral actors and PVE plans will be developed in the target areas, and sustainably funded.
-Governorate: Building on GCERF's initial investment in Tunisia, the program will further strengthen national ownership at state and local levels, with a focus on capacity development and support to local authorities and CSOs to be able to jointly respond to VE challenges beyond the lifespan of GCERF's second investment.
+Governorate: Building on GCERF's initial investment in Tunisia, the program will further strengthen national ownership at state and local levels, with a focus on capacity development and support to local authorities, and CSOs to be able to jointly respond to VE challenges beyond the lifespan of GCERF's second investment.
 Community: The past two years of programming have shown that while the majority of donor projects have been able to achieve their objectives individually, to achieve the type of larger-scale social change required to respond to the VE threat in Tunisia, greater cross-sector coordination and institutional engagement are necessary.
-Funding will cover a four-year programme to develop sustainable P/CVE responses through multi-stakeholder (state and non-state) cooperation and planning at the community level.
-Individual: A project supporting teenagers aged 14 to 18 who have dropped out of school, by providing them with individualized support enabling them to return to school, access vocational training or, for the older ones, integrate into the job market.
+Funding is covering a four-year programme to develop sustainable P/CVE responses through multi-stakeholder (state and non-state) cooperation and planning at the community level.
+Individual: A project supporting teenagers aged 14 to 18 who have dropped out of school, by providing them with ad hoc support enabling them to return to school, access vocational training or, for the older ones, integrate into the job market.
 The objective is to give these young people prospects for the future and to regain their self-confidence before they are tempted to join VE groups.